 The Modern Animations Playbook — Part 89

-A comprehensive 5000+ word guide on framer motion react and react native animation.
+A comprehensive 5000+ word guide on react vue angular and react w3.
 Covering Animations best practices, System Design patterns, performance tips, and real-world examples for frontend engineers.

 Introduction to Animations